Safeguarding Children in Brent

 All who receive our newsletter, promotional emails and learning and development information will have opted in with their consent.
 To be removed from our mailing list please email email@example.com at any time.

-The LSCB is committed to protecting and respecting your privacy.
-Through this privacy notice we have sought to be as transparent as possible to fully explain how your personal information is held and processed.
-This notice explains how we collect, use and share your information and how we keep it and how we keep it secure.
+Through this privacy notice we have sought to be as transparent as possible to fully explain how personal information is held and processed.
+This notice explains how we collect, use and share personal information, how we keep it and how we keep it secure.

-This privacy notice also explains when and why we collect personal information about people who engage or come into contact with us, whether via our learning and development offer, those whose children have been subject to LSCB reviews, through our learning and improvement case reviews, or Child Death Overview Panel.
+This privacy notice also explains when and why we collect personal information about people who engage or come into contact with us, whether via our learning and development offer, those whose children have been subject to reviews.

 Information collected about you

-We only collect personal data that is absolutely necessary for our training function as you enrol on a course, and any information we collect about you will be in accordance with data protection laws and other statutory obligations we are bound to follow, such as around learning and improvement case reviews.
+We only collect personal data that is absolutely necessary for our training function as individuals enrol on a course, and any information we collect will be in accordance with data protection laws and other statutory obligations we are bound to follow, such as around learning and improvement case reviews.

-We need your personal data in order to provide you with learning and development or our newsletter.
-We will only collect data that is absolutely necessary and any information we collect about you will be strictly in accordance with the data protection law and other statutory obligations which we are bound by.
+We need personal data in order to provide individuals with learning and development or our newsletter.
+We will only collect data that is absolutely necessary and any information we collect will be in accordance with the data protection law and other statutory obligations which we are bound by.

-For the purposes of CDOP and Serious Case Reviews / Local Learning Reviews, we have strict data protection and retention practices in line with the council who host us.
-We are bound by statutory guidance in the information we obtain for case reviews and child deaths.
+For the purposes of Serious Safeguarding Practice Reviews, we have strict data protection and retention practices in line with the council who host us.
+We are bound by statutory guidance in the information we obtain for case reviews.

 Information for those who work with children and their families